 celebrations, the military hardware was fully in evidence.

-It is possible to avoid the roadblocks on the Massawa road by flying between the port and the
+possible to avoid the roadblocks on the Massawa road by flying between the

 However, airline passengers are even more rigorously searched for weapons